Type-aware LLM-based Regression Test Generation for Python Programs: Abstract

 \section{Abstract}

-Automated unit test generation has been widely studied, but generating effective tests for dynamically typed programs remains a significant challenge.
-Existing approaches, including search-based software testing (SBST) and recent LLM-based methods, often suffer from type errors, leading to invalid inputs and assertion failures, ultimately reducing testing effectiveness.
-To address this, we propose \toolname, a novel framework that enhances type correctness in test generation through a vector-based Retrieval-Augmented Generation (RAG) system. \toolname employs \textit{call instance retrieval} and \textit{feature-based retrieval} to infer parameter types accurately and construct valid test inputs.
-Furthermore, it utilizes the call graph to extract richer contextual information, enabling more accurate assertion generation.
-In addition, \toolname incorporates a repair mechanism and iterative test generation, progressively refining test cases to improve coverage.
-In an evaluation on 125 real-world Python modules, \toolname achieved an average statement coverage of 86.6\% and branch coverage of 76.8\%, outperforming state-of-the-art tools by 5.4\% and 9.3\%, respectively.
+Automated regression test generation has been extensively explored, yet generating high-quality tests for Python programs remains particularly challenging.
+Because of the Python's dynamic typing features, existing approaches, ranging from search-based software testing (SBST) to recent LLM-driven techniques, are often prone to type errors.
+Hence, existing methods often generate invalid inputs and semantically inconsistent test cases, which ultimately undermine their practical effectiveness.
+To address these limitations, we present \toolname, a novel framework that enhances type correctness in automated test generation for Python. \toolname leverages the program’s call graph to capture richer contextual information about parameters, and introduces a behavior-based type inference mechanism that accurately infers parameter types and construct valid test inputs.
+Beyond input construction, \toolname integrates an iterative repair procedure that progressively refines generated test cases to improve coverage.
+In an evaluation on 183 real-world Python modules, \toolname achieved an average statement coverage of 83.0\% and branch coverage of 70.8\%, outperforming state-of-the-art tools by 7.2\% and 8.4\%, respectively.